IBM/openshift101/workshop/exercise-4/README.md

 ## Enable Autoscaler

 Now that we have resource limits, let's enable autoscaler.
-Go back to the deployment, but this time choose `Actions > Edit Autoscaler`.
+Go back to the deployment, but this time choose `Actions > Add Autoscaler`.

 ![Edit Autoscaler](../.gitbook/assets/edit-auto-scaler%20%281%29.png)